 Especially in Greece, we really like to grab every chance we get to have a “Glenti” (The word for a Greek party with friends and family) with lots of food.

 The Traditional Greek Easter

 And because Greeks are Orthodox, Easter is one of the biggest celebrations of all.
-For 2 whole days, this big “Glenti” takes on, on everyone’s back yard.
+For 2 whole days, this big “Glenti” takes on, in everyone’s backyard.

-On the first day of “Pasha” (Easter), every household in Greece has a whole lamb on the spit .And most people have some “kokoretsi” as well.
-The music is on, from early in the morning, playing the very old and traditional Greek songs (if you ever saw the movie my “Big fat Greek Wedding “ than you know what I’m talking about).
-I literally step out of the house , and the music can be heard, all around the neighborhood, coming from almost every home.
+On the first day of “Pasha” (Easter), every household in Greece has a whole lamb on the spit.And most people have some “kokoretsi” as well.
+The music is on, from early in the morning, playing the very old and traditional Greek songs (if you ever saw the movie my “Big fat Greek Wedding “ then you know what I’m talking about).
+I literally step out of the house, and the music can be heard, all around the neighborhood, coming from almost every home.

-And like in every Greek celebration, big carafs of wine are on the table.
-And right in the center, you find a basket filled with the Greek Koulourakia (these Greek Easter cookies), “tsoureki” and red dyed eggs.
-All ready waiting, to treat every guest that comes to say “Xronia Polla”, in this case it translates to “Happy Easter”.
+And like in every Greek celebration, big carafes of wine are on the table.
+And right in the center, you find a basket filled with the Greek Koulourakia (these Greek Easter cookies recipe), “Tsoureki” and red-dyed eggs.
+Already waiting, to treat every guest that comes to say “Xronia Polla”, in this case, it translates to “Happy Easter”.

 All in all, these Greek Easter Cookies are the center piece of everyone’s Greek Easter celebration table, and they are for a reason.
 They are truly scrumptious!